dembart/ions/README.md

 One may see that method implemented in bvlain library is much faster and more concise.
-It can be used for fast prediction of the percolation barriers, while the PathFinder and SaddleFinder can be used as a tool for interpolating local migration trajectory for further DFT-NEB calculations.
+It can be used for fast prediction of the percolation barriers, while the PathFinder and SaddleFinder can be used as a tool for interpolating local migration trajectory for futher DFT-NEB calculations.

 #### Available data